andrewwu13/andrewwu13/README.md

 - Built a full-stack deepfake detection platform using Next.js and FastAPI, allowing users to upload media and receive real-time authenticity analysis.
 - Containerized and deployed the ML inference pipeline with Docker and Kubernetes, integrating NGINX and Redis to support scalable, low-latency predictions.
 - Designed backend APIs and asynchronous processing flows to handle compute-heavy inference while keeping the frontend responsive.
-- Contributed to an end-to-end production ML system — from model integration to cloud deployment — bridging research and real-world usability.

 ### Open Source Developer | Google Developer Groups
 *Sept 2025 - Present | Hamilton, Ontario*